kubeflow/spark-operator/docs/automated-dependency-updates.md

 # Automated Dependency Update Workflow

-This document describes the automated workflow for updating the spark-base image version in the spark-on-k8s-operator repository.
+This document describes the automated workflow for updating the spark image version in the spark-on-k8s-operator repository.

 ## Overview

 The workflow consists of three main components:

-1. **Update Spark Base Version** (`update_spark_base.yml`) - Receives updates from the spark-base repository and creates a PR
+1. **Update Spark Version** (`update_spark_base.yml`) - Receives updates from the spark repository and creates a PR
 2. **Auto Release on Merge** (`auto_release_on_merge.yml`) - Creates a release after the PR is merged
 3. **Trigger to spark-operator** - Notifies the spark-operator repository to update its image references

 ## Workflow Details

-### 1. Update Spark Base Version Workflow
+### 1. Update Spark Version Workflow

 **Trigger:**
-- `repository_dispatch` event from spark-base repository
+- `repository_dispatch` event from spark repository
 - Manual trigger via `workflow_dispatch` with version input

 **Actions:**
-- Receives the new spark-base version (e.g., `v1.9.18`)
+- Receives the new spark version (e.g., `v1.9.18`)
 - Updates the `SPARK_IMAGE` build argument in:
   - `.github/workflows/relativity_main.yml`
   - `.github/workflows/relativity_release.yaml`
 - Creates a Pull Request with the changes to the `relativity-main` branch
-- PR title format: "Update spark-base version to vX.Y.Z"
+- PR title format: "Update spark version to vX.Y.Z"

 **Usage:**
 ```bash